 TGax Editor: Insert the paragraph below after paragraph “The Negotiation Type subfield as follows” (#CID 16737):

+The TWT Information Frame Disabled subfield is set to 1 to indicate that the reception of TWT Information frames is disabled by the STA; otherwise, it is set to 0. (#16737)

 27.8.4.2 TWT information for individual TWT

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 16737):

-An HE STA that has an individual TWT agreement may transmit a TWT Information frame to the STA with which it has an agreement.
-The HE STA sets the fields of the TWT Information frame as defined in Table 27.8.4.1 (General).
+An HE STA that has an individual TWT agreement may transmit a TWT Information frame to the peer STA with which it has the agreement if the peer STA has set the TWT Information Frame Disabled field to 0 in the TWT element sent during TWT setup; otherwise the HE STA shall not transmit a TWT Information frame to the peer STA.
+The HE STA sets the fields of the TWT Information frame as defined in Table 27.8.4.1 (General). (#16737)

 27.8.4.3 TWT information for broadcast TWT